+We maintain a dedicated sales force that markets our mortgage insurance products internationally to lenders.
+As in the U.S. market, our sales force markets to financial institutions and mortgage originators, who in turn offer mortgage insurance products to borrowers.
 We currently provide lifestyle protection insurance to consumers in more than 20 countries offered principally by financial services companies at the point of sale of consumer products.
 We expect to selectively expand our lifestyle protection insurance business in new markets and by further penetration of existing distribution relationships and introduction of new products.
 In Europe, we are a leading provider of lifestyle protection insurance.